-- Teachers congratulate children 'catch children being GOOD!' - Teachers give children Dojo points for displaying good behaviour and supporting attitudes around school. - At the beginning of each school week, teachers and senior leads present a Value Assembly.
-These assemblies are focused on specific values, such as Teamwork, Kindness, Determination, Resilience etc. Assemblies also focus on British Values, such as Respect, Tolerance, Democracy, Rule of Law. - During each week, children across all Teams strive to best demonstrate the school value of the week.
-At the end of each week, staff nominate a child from each Team who have best demonstrated the school value of the week, and a School Values Champion is chosen.
-The champion receives a special certificate and reward during the weekly Celebration Assembly.
+- Teachers congratulate children 'catch children being GOOD!' - Teachers give children stickers for their individual sticker charts for displaying good behaviour and supporting attitudes around school.
+Once their sticker charts are full they will be sent to Mrs Norris to receive a bronze, silver and then gold reward badge. - At the beginning of each school week, the Head teachers presents an Assembly.
+The pupils have the opportunity to learn about many topics including, British values, our place in the multicultural society we live in and events that are relevant to us, both at a local and national level. - During each week, children across all Teams strive to live out the school values.
+At the end of each week, the Headteacher nominates a Team of the week who has best demonstrated this.
+The Team of the Week receives a special certificate during the weekly Celebration Assembly.

-- Each week teachers nominate at least one child from each team to be 'Worker of the Week'. - to include care, courteousness and respect towards others - Each 'Worker of the Week' receives a certificate in the school assembly and has the opportunity to be first for lunch - We distribute certificates to children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - All team leads a Celebration Assembly each half-term, where children are able to showcase examples of their best work. - Where a pupil demonstrates evidence of behaviour and values above that expected of a pupil in school, the Headteacher may award a School Badge.
-These badges progress from Bronze, Silver to Gold. - At the end of each academic year, each Team nominates a pupil for: - Outstanding Academic Achievement - Outstanding Effort Achievement - Outstanding Sporting Achievement
+- Each week teachers nominate at least one child from each team to be 'Worker of the Week'. to include care, courteousness and respect towards others - Each 'Worker of the Week' receives a certificate in the school assembly. - We distribute certificates to children, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school. - All team leads a Celebration Assembly each half-term, where children are able to showcase examples of their best work. - Where a pupil demonstrates evidence of behaviour and values above that expected of a pupil in school, the teacher will send the child to see Mrs Norris for a Headteacher's Award. - At the end of each academic year, each Team nominates a pupil for: - Outstanding Academic Achievement - Outstanding Effort Achievement - Outstanding Sporting Achievement